 2.1.1 New altimetry-based sea level data

-We used two new altimetry datasets produced by CLS/PML and DTU, and based on dedicated retracking of Arctic altimetry waveforms.
-The DTU dataset was built using data ERS 1 and 2, ENVISAT and Cryosat-2 satellites and spanned from 1992 to 2012.
+We used two new altimetry datasets produced by CLS/PML and DTU, and based on dedicated retracking and/or reprocessing of Arctic altimetry waveforms.
+The DTU dataset was built using data ERS 1 and 2, ENVISAT and Cryosat-2 satellites and spanned the 1992 to 2012 period.
 The CLS dataset included only ENVISAT data.
-It uses the MSS DTU13 and spread from 2002 to 2010.
+Both are referenced to the MSS DTU13 and extracted for the period from 2002 to 2010.
 Both consist in gridded datasets every month for DTU and every week for CLS.
 Resolution is of 2° for CLS and 0,5° for DTU.
 The common spatial coverage is 66°N up to 80°N. TO BE EXPANDED BY OLE AND PIERRE

 2.2.2 Steric data

 To estimate the steric contribution to Arctic sea level, we used temperature and salinity data coming from the ORAP5 reanalysis (REF).
 Assimilated data are coming from the EN3 database and surface forcing fields from ERA-Interim atmospheric reanalysis.
 Data can be downloaded at https://reanalyses.org/ocean/overview-current-reanalyses.
-We computed steric sea level since 1979, integrating density anomalies from the surface down toseafloor.
+We computed steric sea level since 1979, integrating density anomalies from the surface down to the sea loor.
 We also computed halosteric sea level using a temperature climatology which we obtained by averaging monthly data from 1979 to 2013.
-We proceeded the same way to compute thermosteric sea level except that we used a climatology for the salinity.
+We compute thermosteric sea level in the same way except for using a climatology for the salinity.
 Data consists of monthly grids of 0,25 degree of resolution.

 2.2.3 GRACE-based ocean mass data